 Reason #2- Eggs hatch at variable times

-Eggs will not hatch all at once.
+Eggs will not hatch all at once and Tea Tree oil is not 100% effective at killing lice.
 Most lice eggs hatch in about 7-10 days, not 7-10 days after your tea tree treatment.
 But, some lice eggs take longer to hatch.
 One study shows lice eggs hatching 15 days later.
-So, you’ll need to do these treatments for 3 weeks to ensure they’re effective.
+So, you’ll need to do these treatments for AT LEAST 3 weeks to ensure they’re effective.

 Reason #3- Lice eggs are your first sign of lice